saicharan293/Angular-Js/2way_bind/README.md

 ## Routing
         routerModule, routerLink (instead of href for routing), routerLinkActive, router-outlet, path, routes are the key terms used in routing

+# Services
+        Service is a class that has data(properties) or methods
+## syntax of creating service
+        ng g s --service-name